AiTerminalFoundation/.github/profile/README.md

 ## 🚀 About ai-terminal

 **ai-terminal** is an open-source, terminal application designed to enhance your command-line experience with integrated AI capabilities.
-Built using Tauri and Angular, it offers a modern UI and intelligent features to streamline your workflow.([GitHub][2]) idation**: Prevent dangerous operations with intelligent command validation before execution.
+Built using Tauri and Angular, it offers a modern UI and intelligent features to streamline your workflow.

 ## 🌐 Learn More